drmcarvalho/diffhunter/README.md

 - [ ] Endpoint for differences in Foreign Keys for a common table
 - [ ] Endpoint for differences in Indexes for a common table
 - [ ] Endpoint for differences in Columns for a common table
+- [ ] Swagger for documentantion the API